 A few days after the attack they heard from some traders that the Indians lost nine men including their chief.
 Only two of the wagon train party were wounded including Melcena who was shot in the shoulder.

 Dru and Mae Thompson were married in Willits in 1888.
 She was seventeen and he twenty-three.
 Mae was a member of the almost-famous Cameron clan that emigrated from Scotland in 1789 and settled in Georgia.
 Mae’s grandfather, John Cameron, was born in Georgia and became a millwright and a Presbyterian minister.
 In 1825 he moved to New Salem, Illinois and built a water powered sawmill on the Sangamon River.
 New Salem is where Abraham Lincoln spent his early adulthood.
-According to family lore, young Lincoln very nearly married one of Cameron’s daughters, Mae’s mother, but for reasons I have not uncovered, the engagement was broken off.
+According to family lore, young Lincoln boarded with John and Polly Cameron in New Salem and nearly married one of Cameron’s daughters, Mae’s mother Margaret, but for reasons I have not uncovered, the engagement was broken off.
 In 1849 Cameron led a wagon train to Sacramento, California, where he continued his ministry.

 Shortly after their marriage, Mae and Dru moved to Orange County to live with May’s parents and Dru worked as a superintendent of a large beet plantation.
 The first three of their four sons were born in Orange County: Franklin (Frank) Samuel in 1892, Hallie Cameron (Hal) in 1895, and Vernon Drury two years later in 1897.